Constant Contact vs Mailchimp: Which is Better in 2023?

 - Easy Drag-and-Drop Features

-As of May 2019, new users and those switching from the free version to monthly plans will start getting charged per contact instead of simply subscribed contacts.
+As of May 2019, beginners and those switching from the free version to monthly plans will start getting charged per contact instead of simply subscribed contacts.

 It provides four pricing plans, one of which is entirely free and offers all the basic email features for businesses that are just getting started.